How to watch Netflix using ExpressVPN

 The massive popularity of Netflix is not something any of us could have predicted.
 What started out as a service that mailed you DVDs to rent and return evolved into a powerhouse of entertainment.
-There would be no Stranger Things, Sex Education or The Irishman without Netflix.
+There would be no Stranger Things or The Irishman without Netflix.

 If there is one single problem with the service, it’s that we don’t really know how we are tracked when we use it.
 Your ISP does know you are streaming movies and shows from the service because an open Internet connection with an IP address they can track tells them everything.
 You could define Netflix in a very technical way - yes, it’s a massive commercial site for mainstream entertainment, but to an ISP it is also just another web server among many.